-Required for third year, fall term Prerequisites (ARCH 230)
+Required for third year, spring term

 This course introduces the fundamental principles of Electricity, Voltage, Amperage, and Wattage.
 Generation and distribution of power High Tension (HT) and Low Tention (LT) will be addressed.
 This course tackles also the preliminary analysis, estimation and design consideration of building electrical systems.
 In addition to highlighting the electrical requirements and distribution in buildings and the related execution problems, the course covers sustainable tools/technologies and measures in reducing power consumption with exposure to preliminary calculations of costs and savings.